RayRuizheLi/SoloLeveling/README.md

 ### Product Scope

 #### Ticketing system
-Tracks and stores tickets for school, work, and interests.
+Tracks and stores tickets for school, work, and interests. (done)

 #### Metric system
 Tracks the time spent and progress for different projects, hobbies, and habits.
 Display the data on a graph or other easy to read user interface.